Local limits of uniform triangulations in high genus: Preliminaries

 More precisely, we recall that $d^*$ is the graph distance on the \emph{dual} of a triangulation.
 For any finite triangulation $t$ and any $r \geq 0$, we denote by $B_r^{*}(t)$ the map formed by all the faces at dual distance at most $r$ from the root face, along with all their vertices and edges.
 Like $B_r(t)$, this is a finite triangulation with holes.
 For any two finite triangulations $t$ and $t'$, we write

 Note that in any triangulation $t$, since the dual graph of $t$ is $3$-regular, there are at most $3 \times 2^{r-1}$ faces at distance $r$ from the root face.
 Therefore, for each $r$, the volume of $B_r^*(t)$ is bounded by a constant depending only on $r$, so $B_r^*(t)$ can only take finitely many values.
-It follows that the completion for $d_{\loc}^*$ of the set of finite triangulations is compact.
+It follows from a simple diagonal extraction argument that the completion for $d_{\loc}^*$ of the set of finite triangulations is compact.
 We write it $\overline{\T}^*$.
 This set coincides with the set of finite or infinite triangulations, where the degrees of the vertices may be infinite.

 Roughly speaking, the main steps of our proof for tightness will be the following.
 Since $(\overline{\T}^*, d_{\loc}^*)$ is compact, the sequence $(T_{n, g_n})$ is tight for $d^*_{\loc}$.
-We will prove that every subsequential limit is planar and one-ended, and finally that its vertices must have finite degree.
+We will prove that every subsequential limit is planar and one-ended, and finally that its vertices must have finite degrees.
 We state right now an easy, deterministic lemma that will allow us to conclude at this point.

 \begin{lem} Let $(t_n)$ be a sequence of triangulations of $\overline{\T}$.
 Assume that

 with $t \in \overline{\T}$.
 Then $t_n \to t$ for $d_{\loc}$ when $n \to +\infty$. \end{lem}

 Note that the converse is very easy: the dual ball $B_r^*(t)$ is a deterministic function of $B_{r+1}(t)$, so $d^*_{\loc} \leq 2 d_{\loc}$, and convergence for $d_{\loc}$ implies convergence for $d^*_{\loc}$.